-Eight out of nine clinical studies completed.
-The clinical program for Orviglance consists of nine studies - eight phase 1 and 2 studies and one pivotal phase 3 study (SPARKLE).
-The eight phase 1 and 2 studies, with 201 subjects, have been completed.
-SPARKLE has completed enrollment with 85 patients.
-In total, 286 subjects (healthy volunteers and patients) will contribute to the overall clinical evaluation of Orviglance.
+Nine clinical studies complete the clinical program.
+The clinical program for Orviglance consists of nine studies - eight phase 1 and 2 studies and one pivotal phase 3 study, SPARKLE.
+Clinical development has successfully been completed with consistent positive efficacy and safety data from all clinical studies including in total 286 patients and healthy volunteers.

 Consistent strong efficacy readout and safety profile.
-Overall, the results from the eight completed clinical studies showed that Orviglance was safe and well tolerated with mostly reports of mild and transient adverse events related to the gastrointestinal tract (diarrhea and nausea).
-These studies also showed that diagnostic quality scores were improved and provided strong support for Orviglance as an effective non-gadolinium liver MRI contrast agent.1
+Overall, the results from clinical studies showed that diagnostic quality scores were improved with Orviglance and provided strong support for Orviglance as an effective non-gadolinium liver MRI contrast agent.1